reema0814/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

   ![Picture 1](./media/Lab-02-task2-reviewplans.png)

 8. Review the monitoring extensions.
 Confirm that **Log Analytics agent/Azure Monitor agent** is **Off**.
-Close the Settings & monitoring page by selecting the 'X' on the upper right of the page.
+Click Continue or Close the Settings & monitoring page by selecting the 'X' on the upper right of the page.

   ![Picture 1](./media/Lab-02-task2-agentoff.png)